 - The reset process is initiated.
 Wait for a few minutes and wait until it restarts.

 Check the internet stability, configure the router, and make sure it’s working in optimal condition.
-If none of these work, you may get your own Xfinity-recommended modem and get rid of the rented xFi gateway.
+If none of these work, it’s advisable to opt for an Xfinity-recommended modem and get rid of the rented xFi gateway.

 However, if you wish to continue using the xFi gateway, contact Comcast customer support over an online chat facility.